-After Googling “utv accident” I found many news reports of people that had been fatally injured in accidents involving UTVs.
+After Googling “utv accident” I found a number of news reports of people that had been fatally injured in accidents involving UTVs.
 Some were lucky enough to only have mild injuries.

 I don’t believe Side-by-Sides are inherently dangerous.
 As I mentioned, they do have seat belts, roll cages and are fully enclosed.
 However these can make drivers overconfident in their abilities.
-As with any motorized vehicle there are dangers to be aware of.
+As with any motorized vehicle there are dangers that come along with driving them.

 What are the dangers of driving or riding in a UTV?

-By knowing the risks and taking precautions you can greatly reduce the chances of getting injured in an accident.
+By knowing the risks and taking precautions you can greatly reduce the chances of being in an accident.

 A Side-by-Side is at more of a risk for rollover than an ATV because of its weight and center of gravity.
 On an ATV you can use body weight to shift the balance in corners.
 You can’t do that on a 1300 lbs Side-by-Side.

 Despite having better suspension than an ATV a Side-by-Side can roll over fairly easily if you corner too fast or aren’t careful on uneven terrain.

 The top speed of a 2017 Polaris RZR XP Turbo is 80 MPH.
 The 2017 Can-Am Maverick X3 Turbo is even faster at 85 MPH.